ckan/ckanext-scheming/README.md

 }
 ```

-When using a plain string translations will be looked up with gettext.
+When using a plain string translations will be provided with gettext
+instead.

 dataset_type
 ------------

 `dataset_type` is the "type" field stored in the dataset, which
-determines the schema used.
+CKAN uses to determines the schema.

-This string should be unique to make sharing your schema easier,
+This string should be unique in order to make sharing your schema easier.
-use of a domain name in reverse order at the beginning of this
+Use of a domain name in reverse order at the beginning of this
 string is encouraged.

 about_url
 ---------

-A Link to human-readable information about this schema may be
+`about_url` is a Link to human-readable information about this schema.
-provided in this field.
+Its use is optional but highly recommended.

 dataset_fields
 --------------

-Fields are specified in this list in the order you would like them
+Fields are specified in the `dataset_fields` list in the order you
-to appear in the dataset editing form.
+would like them to appear in the dataset editing form.

+Fields you exclude will not be shown to the end user, and will not
+be accepted when editing or updating a dataset.

+FIXME: list special cases

 ### field_name